Little Book Farmers Privacy Policy

 We will only process user information where we have a legal basis to do so.
 The legal basis will depend on the purposes for which we have collected and use the information.
 In almost every case the legal basis will be one of the following:

 • Consent: for example, where the user has provided consent to be contacted by us.
-The user can withdraw consent at any time, including by clicking on the “unsubscribe” link at the bottom of any email we send.
+The user can withdraw consent at any time, including by clicking on the “unsubscribe” link at the bottom of any newsletter we send.

 • If required by law: Where we are subject to a legal obligation and need to use user information in order to comply with that obligation.